 Your meals from the day before, or whatever you’ve eaten for breakfast or lunch will have topped off your glycogen stores, so there’s not much need to supplement with food pre-workout.

 However, if you run first thing in the morning and prefer to have a little something in your stomach, then try something simple like a banana or a few bites of yogurt.
 It won’t be so much that you feel full or heavy, but it will prevent you from having to deal with a growling stomach while getting warmed up!

-Track races are typically short, so you won’t need much to see you through to the finish line.
+Track races and cross-country races are typically short, so you won’t need much to see you through to the finish line.
 Try not to eat anything that’ll make you feel bloated or full.

 If you need a little something-something, try a light pre-run snack like a banana—and eat it at least 30 minutes before you line up.

 What to Eat Before Running in the Morning